mlanza/logseq-style-carousel/README.md

 * \[data-sc-todos="without-closed"\]
 * \[data-sc-todos="with-closed"\]

-This feature was added later to permit stylesheet effects to be wholly included in the `custom.css`.
-This deprecates the `style` setting.
-It is still supported, but using the stylesheet rules directly is preferred.
+This feature was added later to permit all styling to be defined in the `custom.css`.
+While the `style` and `status` settings are compatible, they're designed to be mutually exclusive.
+When `status` is used the CSS rules can be transferred to the custom stylesheet and the `style` setting can be dropped.
+The use of the `style` setting remains supported but is now deprecated.

-So, for example, your custom stylesheet can be updated to include the following and the `style` attribute could be removed from your settings:
+So, for example, the `style` attributes can be removed from settings and these CSS rules added to your custom stylesheet:

 ```css
 body[data-sc-todos="without-closed"] div[data-refs-self*="done"]:not(:focus-within),